As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Put a few drops of tea tree oil in your diffuser.
 Inhale the vapors to benefits of tea tree essential oil for colds.

 Add 20 drops of tea tree oil into a warm bath and soak in it for at least 20 minutes.
-Breathe in the vapors to as you soak in the bath.
+Breathe in the vapors as you soak in the bath.
 Be careful not to get the oil in your eyes.

 Make sure that you breathe in and out deeply while you’re in the tub for the best effects.

-Peppermint oil contains menthol, a compound that activates the mucus receptors in the nose and clears the mucus.
+Peppermint essential oil contains menthol, a compound that activates the mucus receptors in the nose and clears the mucus.
 This eases congestion, opens up the airways, and makes it easier to breathe.